bortnikznaet/api-testing/README.md

-# API Testing TAF (Rest-Assured + JUnit)
+# API Testing TAF (Rest-Assured + JUnit + Cucumber)

 **Test Automation Framework** for testing CRUD endpoints of a demo PHP API (MAMP).

-The framework has been updated and split into clean layers (helpers, endpoints, services, tests).
-<br> Legacy tests from the first publication were preserved and moved to the OLD package.
+The framework is built using a layered architecture (helpers, endpoints, services, tests) and includes both classic JUnit tests and BDD scenarios with Cucumber.

+---

+## ✨ Key Features

+- CRUD tests for the demo PHP API (`product` endpoints)
+- Layered structure: **support / endpoints / services / tests**
+- Separate Cucumber steps with **a single assertion per step** and meaningful failure messages
+- Verification of HTTP headers for the `GET` request (`ResponseHeaderTest` class)
+- The main assertion library in new tests is **AssertJ** (for readable failure messages)

 ---